afearbm/new-relic-plugins/mysql/README.md

 MD5(CAST(sql_text AS CHAR(10000) CHARACTER SET utf8)) AS sql_id
 from mysql.slow_log
 ```

+## Troubleshooting/Known Issues

+**Java Memory Error.** When running a plugin, a `java.lang.OutOfMemoryError` may occur if too much data is being processed for the system to handle.
+If that issues arises, you will need to modify the `java_args` field of the “master” `newrelic.json` file located in the npi base `config` directory.

+`java_args` - `-Xmx128m` (-Xmxn specifies the maximum size, in bytes, of the memory allocation pool.
+This value must a multiple of 1024 greater than 2 MB.
+Append the letter k or K to indicate kilobytes, or m or M to indicate megabytes.
+The default value is chosen at runtime based on system configuration.)

+**Examples:**

+`-Xmx83886080`

+`-Xmx81920k`

+`-Xmx80m`

+**Query Data Not Populating.** The plugin will attempt to monitor queries by default.
+If query data is not populating, you must enable slow queries to be written to the `mysql.slow_log` table.
+The size of this table must be limited or monitoring queries may severely affect system performance.

 ## Support Resources
 For questions or issues regarding the MySQL Plugin for New Relic, visit http://support.bluemedora.com.